z0al/dotfiles/modules/README.md

 **Structure:**

 - Module options _must_ be prefixed with `d` (for dotfiles) to avoid conflicts with upstream.
-- A module _must_ expose an `d.module.enable` option to enable/disable its configuration as needed.
+- A module _should_ expose a `d.module.enable` option to enable/disable its configuration as needed.
 - `d.module.enable` option must default to the relevant `d.profile.<name>.enable` (if any).
 Profiles are used to group relevant modules for convenience.

 **Compatibility:**